-Up to 6 students could sign up to each workshop.
+Up to 6 students can sign up to attend each Guest Instructor workshop.
 All 6 students will come prepared and give a 10-minute presentation about their own research work.
 Each presentation will be followed by questions and answers and feedback from instructor and peers (20 minutes).
-All 6 students will attend throughout the workshop.
+By signing up students promise to attend the time period they have reserved for the workshop.
+Please see flyers for application procedures and deadlines.